 Prioirty Architectural's President will manage the project internally, with assistance from the Operations Manager and an Administrative Staff.
 A training plan has been developed by the Company's management and is ready to implement at approval.
 Vendors and internal trainers have been identified to coordinate training.

 8-60 (Jobs 1 & 2) Trainees may receive any of the following:

 - Communication Strategies

-- Negotiation
+- o Negotiation

-- Collaboration
+- o Collaboration

-- Business Writing
+- o Business Writing

-- o Presentation Skills
+- Presentation Skills

 - Project Management

 - Leadership

 - Supplemental Human Resources Skills (Non-Disciplinary)

 - Lean

 - Production Planning

 - IT Service Integration